kixxauth/kixx-test-node/README.md

 The test process will exit with code 1 if a test fails or error is thrown.
 It will exit with code 0 if all is well.

-You can cause the test run to exit before completion after a certain number of errors are reported by setting `maxErrors.`.
+You can cause the test run to exit before completion after a certain number of errors are reported by setting `maxErrors` in your `config.js` file or as a command line option.

-You can limit the number of lines reported in error stack traces by setting `maxStack`.
+Also, you can limit the number of lines reported in error stack traces by setting `maxStack` in your `config.js` or as a command line option.

 Copyright and License
 ---------------------